-This pattern demonstrates greater compliance among properties that were previously on the City's rental registry and minimal compliance among properties which had not previously complied with the rental registration requirement.
+This pattern demonstrates greater compliance among properties that were previously on the City's rental registry and minimal compliance among properties that had not previously complied with the rental registration requirement.
 Similarly, compliance varies by the number of units in the property.
 See Figure 6.
-Properties with ten or more units show the highest rates of compliance (approximately one-third) followed by properties with 6-10 units.
+Through June 30, 2022 in the first three rollout zones, properties with ten or more units show the highest rates of compliance (approximately one-third) followed by properties with 6-10 units.
 Doubles show the lowest compliance rates, followed by properties with 3-5 units, both approximately 7%.
 Single unit properties show slightly higher compliance rates (6-12%)

-FIGURE 6: Lead Safe Ordinance Compliance by Property Units, Zones 1-3, March 2022
+FIGURE 6: Lead Safe Ordinance Compliance by Property Units, Zones 1-3, June 2022 [Figure being updated]